-Docket IDs EPA-HQ-OPPT-2016- 0732, 0743, 0742 and 0737 August 1, 2022 Page 13 a single COU, "that does not impact or intersect" with other evaluated uses, drives an unreasonable risk determination, a whole chemical approach might not be warranted; but where a "majority" of a substances' COUs contribute to unreasonable risk, the whole chemical approach might be warranted.
-In ACC's comments on these earlier FR notices, ACC suggested that these two examples seemed to indicate that EPA did not intend to consistently apply the whole chemical approach, even in similar circumstances.
-ACC raised other questions related to EPA's examples in its comments on those earlier draft revised risk determinations.
-PEPA did not answer these questions in its response to public comments that accompanied the final revised risk determination for HBCD.
-Instead, EPA simply re-iterated its broad authority to regulate existing chemicals and implement a process to conduct risk evaluations.
-Since EPA has not answered ACC's questions about how the Agency will implement its whole chemical approach, it has failed to show that its administrative flexibility rationale for the whole chemical approach meets the requirement for a reasoned explanation for EPA's change.
+EPA also asserts an administrative flexibility rationale for taking a whole chemical approach.39 Missing from the FR notice, however, were two examples EPA had provided in the HBCD and PV29 draft revised risk determinations of how it might exercise its flexibility under this approach: where a single COU, "that does not impact or intersect" with other evaluated uses, drives an unreasonable risk determination, a whole chemical approach might not be warranted; but where a "majority" of a substance's COUs contribute to unreasonable risk, the whole chemical approach might be warranted.40 In ACC's comments on these earlier FR notices, ACC suggested that these two examples seemed to indicate that EPA did not intend to consistently apply the whole chemical approach, even in similar circumstances.
+ACC raised other questions related to EPA's examples in its comments on those earlier draft revised risk determination for HBCD.
+Instead, EPA simply re-iterated its broad authority to regulate existing chemicals and implement a process to conduct risk evaluations.42 Since EPA has not answered ACC's questions about how the Agency will implement its whole chemical approach meets the requirement for a reasoned explanation for EPA's change.

-EPA states in the FR notices and in the draft revised risk determinations that a screening approach to assess potential risks from the air and water pathways is being conducted separately for several of the first 10 chemicals and that if the results suggest there is additional risk, EPA will determine if the risk management approaches contemplated for that substance will protect against the risks or if the risk evaluation will need to be formally supplemented or revised.
-Any supplemental analyses for the risk evaluations that have the potential to influence the risk management rules must be made available for public comment.
+EPA states in the FR notice and in the draft revised risk determination that a screening approach to assess potential risks from the air and water pathways is being conducted separately for several of the first 10 chemicals and that if the results suggest there is additional risk, EPA will determine if the risk management approaches contemplated for that substance will protect against the risks or if the risk evaluation will need to be formally supplemented or revised.43 Any supplemental analyses for the risk